-Have you ever wondered if your ancestors owned property in the former North Riding of Yorkshire or wanted to learn more about the history of your house?
+Have you ever wondered if your ancestors owned property in the County of York, or wanted to learn more about the history of your house?

-***NEWS - November 2019 - Findings from this study published!***
+- Findings from this research published!

 Heggie, J. K. F., (2019) ‘Women’s Involvement in Property in the North Riding of Yorkshire in the Eighteenth and Nineteenth Centuries’ in Women and the Land, 1500-1900.
 Capern, A. L., McDonagh, B. & Aston, J. (eds.).
 Woodbridge: The Boydell Press, p.
 201-225.